 Your presence in the classroom sends a strong message to your child about your interest and involvement in his or her education.
 As Parent of the Day, you obtain a good sense of what is happening in the classroom, allowing you to better talk with your child about their preschool experiences throughout the year.

-All parents must take their turn in assisting the teachers.
-Each family will be expected to take a turn about once every 4 to 6 weeks, depending on class size.
+All families must take their turn in assisting the teachers.
+This will mean coming in about once every 4 to 6 weeks, depending on class size.
 A calendar is posted outside the classrooms each month where parents sign up for shifts as Parent of the Day.
-If you are a working parent, it is your responsibility to find someone to take a turn in the classroom for you (i.e. aunt, grandparent, nanny, etc.) or to make other arrangements with the Preschool staff.
+If you are a working parent, it is your responsibility to find someone to take a turn in the classroom for you (i.e. grandparent, nanny, aunt, etc.) or to make other arrangements with the Preschool staff.
 If you are signed up for a day and are unable to attend, it is up to you to find a replacement or another parent to switch with you.
-If you find it difficult to join us approximately once a month, please speak with Nancy in the office about alternative arrangements.
+If you find it difficult to join us approximately once a month, please speak with us about alternative arrangements.

-We are once again offering an afternoon 4-year-old class for the 2016-17 school year that will have a paid assistant for 3 of the 4 days each week.
+We are once again offering an afternoon PreK class for the 2020-2021 school year that will have a paid assistant for 3 of the 4 days each week.
 This will help parents who are both working.
-Your commitment for Parent of the Day will be two or three times a year, based on enrollment.
+Your commitment for Parent of the Day will be about three times a year, or once every 3 months.
 The children love to have their mom or dad come in to see what they do at school!